devsu88/email-assistant/README.md

    - Check your internet connection
    - Verify OpenAI services are operational

+4. **"Content blocked by safety guardrail" Error**:
+   - The email contains potentially harmful, offensive, or inappropriate content
+   - Check the specific categories and severity level mentioned in the error
+   - Review the logged details in `flagged_content/guardrail_blocked_TIMESTAMP.txt`
+   - Ensure your email content is appropriate for business communication

 ### Debug Mode

 To enable debug logging, set the environment variable: